Bowles DNA Project

 Finally Catherine, the last in Dominic's list of John Bowles' siblings, seems to have also settled in The Commons as there is an entry in the Gortnahoe register for a Catherine Bowles marriage to a Laurence Shea on Nov.
 30, 1825.Dominic Bowles' information does seem to be largely confirmed by parish records or at least nothing that I've found would contradict any of it.
 It seems likely that: Joseph and Ellen's sons George, John and Charles and daughter Catherine settled in The Commons where their sister Rose joined them after her husband died while their daughter Anne settled near them in Hellen Park.
 Thomas may have died young and we only know that Margaret married a James Cummins from Moyglas.
 However that brings up an interesting possibility of some distant link between our Bowles of Killenaule and some unidentified relation of the prominent Quaker John Boles of Woodhouse (d.
 1731), a descendant of The Boles of Cork, as Moyglas was one of John Boles of Woodhouse's holdings.
 After Margaret's sister Rose's marriage she lived at Foulkstown which was another of John Boles' holdings.
 There are other connections too which might add up to something.
 As noted above, the Bowles of Springhill, Bawnlea, Crohane, Killenaule and Fethard seem to have been all closely related so those lines may also have had a connection to The Boles of Cork.
 See The Bowles of Killenaule and Kilcooly's Possible Connections to John Boles of Woodhouse Note: this is being suggested as a possibility only and is far from proven.
-Another potential link has been found between this Bowles family and The Bowles of Oola, Limerick who were also a Catholic Bowles line with a Protestant ancestor.
+Another potential link has been found between this Bowles family and The Bowles of Oola, Limerick which was also a Catholic Bowles line with possibly a Protestant ancestor.
 See The Bowles of Kilcooly's Possible Connection to the Bowles of Oola, Limerick See The Bowles of the Commons for more on this family including a proposed family tree.
 See The Bowles of Valcartier, Quebec for their descendants in Canada.